Concise guide about how to fix your hacked site from malicious content

 Tools you can use to compare files:

-- HIGHLY RECOMMEND: Use free online services, such as Sucuri Site Check, to scan your files online and get inform which ones have been affected.
+- HIGHLY RECOMMEND: Use free online services, such as Sucuri Site Check, to scan your files online and get informed about which ones have been affected.

-- Use hosting provider’s malware scanner to inspect your files and then manually clean them.
-Usually this is a paid service.
+- Use the hosting provider’s malware scanner to inspect your files and then manually clean them.
+Usually, this is a paid service.

 Always have a working backup before deleting!